 It may not be feasible for every company to implement such extensive perks, but the point isn't that you need these things; it's that benefits focused on making employees' lives easier or more enjoyable through better work-life balance go a long way in creating a strong EVP.

 Take some time to think about what your average employee would want or enjoy in a workspace and feel free to get creative!
 Surveying your current employees to ask what they’d like to see would be a great place to start.

 Finally, remember that benefits are an important tool to guide and shape your culture, as well as to appeal to the types of candidates you want to hire.
-For example, if you want to hire a diverse team and build an inclusive culture, ensure your policies, such as parental leave, reflect and facilitate that.
+For example, if you want to hire a diverse team and build an inclusive culture, ensure your policies, such as parental leave, reflect and faciliate that.